 - Fully electric vehicles.
 Also known as 'battery electric vehicles' (BEVs), they run only on electricity, using a rechargeable battery to power the vehicle, and as such have zero tailpipe emissions – a key factor if reducing your environmental impact is important to you.

-The range of electric vehicles can vary massively depending on the car, from anywhere between about 70 miles with the Smart EQ fortwo, to well over 300 miles with the Tesla Model S.
+The range of electric vehicles can vary massively depending on the car, from anywhere between about 80 miles with the Smart EQ Fortwo, to about 350 miles with the Mercedes-Benz EQS.

 While upfront costs are generally much higher than traditional petrol, diesel or hybrid cars, running costs do tend to be lower.

 - Plug-in hybrid electric vehicles (PHEVs).
 These have both a rechargeable battery and a traditional petrol or diesel engine (such as the Mercedes C 300 e or the Volvo XC60 Recharge).
-You'll get about 10-50 miles on the electric battery, then the traditional engine will take over.
-While they'll be no tailpipe emissions for running on electric, there will of course be if you're using the petrol and diesel engine.
+You'll get about 10 to 50 miles on the electric battery, then the traditional engine will take over.
+While they'll be no tailpipe emissions for running on electric, there will of course be if you're using the petrol or diesel engine.

 They're a bit cheaper than full EVs, and you don't have to worry as much about range or access to charge points, as you always have the traditional petrol or diesel engine to fall back on.
 So they're a decent option if you want to go 'greener' than petrol/diesel cars, but without being fully reliant on electric.